 This recipe can easily be used for gingerbread men – just cut the cookies into your desired shapes and use the frosting to pipe on designs.

-This all-purpose flour blend is perfect for cut-out cookies – the dough holds its shape very well while baking, resulting in lovely, festive gingerbread sandwich cookies.
+This all-purpose flour blend is perfect for gluten free gingerbread cookies – the dough holds its shape very well while baking, resulting in lovely, festive sandwich cookies.

 Gingerbread Sandwich Cookies (Gluten Free, Vegan).